nikiman8888/Red_Green_Game/README.md

   npm version
    6.14.4

-  2. Run npm install prompt-sync in the terminal  (for reading inputs from terminal)
+  2. Run npm install prompt-sync in the terminal  (for reading inputs from the terminal)

 To run the application type in terminal: